-Thinking “Eating fats will make me fat”.
+Common Keto Mistake #1: Thinking “Eating fats will make me fat.”

-Not adding enough fat.
+Common Keto Mistake #2: Not adding enough fat.

 Low carb diets do not necessarily equal ketosis, but when combined with high fat and moderate protein, the body turns into a fat-burning machine!
 On the ketogenic diet, fat is your body’s new source of fuel, and if left out, you will quickly find yourself running on empty.

-Avoiding fat to burn stored body fat.
+Common Keto Mistake #3: Avoiding fat in the hopes that you’ll burn stored body fat.